T888R/yadm-dotfiles/README.md

     - options nouveau modeset=0

 ### Installed programs
+- linux-zen-headers
-- nvidia-dkms (Make sure to include pacman hook!)
+- nvidia-dkms (Make sure to include pacman hook!
+This is needed for the Zen kernel)
 - nvidia-prime
 - nvidia-prime-select-git
 - nvidia-setting